 There are, however, a few things that make Facebook unique in this ecosystem.
 First off, Facebook is huge.
-It has a billion-plus daily active users, and at least some of them are going to be part of your target audience.
+It has two billion-plus daily active users, and at least some of them are going to be part of your target audience.

 So even if you have ambitious retargeting plans, the Facebook Pixel should be one of the first tools you use.

 If you want to get a better idea of the mechanics behind all the advertising that ecommerce stores are using, you can use the Ghostery browser extension.
 Every time you visit a new website, Ghostery will give you a list of the advertising, analytics, and engagement tools living on the site.

 You can peer further underneath the hood with Google Chrome’s “Developer Tools,” which is standard in the Chrome browser.
 That’s the tool we used earlier to look at all of the code firing during our shopping trips at Esprit and Nike.